rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Spot removal

-The lone treetop in the bottom left corner really bothered me.
+The lone treetop at the bottom left corner really bothered me.
 I had to remove it with a spot removal tool.

 ![Spot removal - treetop](media/blog/developing-a-landscape-photo/affinity-photo-13.jpg)

 Then, I removed a couple of dust spots from my DSLR sensor.
-They gather on the sensor when you swap lenses or change zoom level.
-To remove them, you can either have them cleaned or do that in software.
+They gather when you swap lenses or change zoom level.
+To remove them, you can either have them cleaned or apply fixes in software.
 I had no other choice but to do the latter.

 If you have a dusty sensor, try not to use narrow apertures.
 The narrower the aperture is, the more prominent dust specs in the image are.
 {.note_tip}